Nimrodriguez/hello-world/README.md

 Hi everyone.

-I'm new web designer and developer.
+I'm a new web designer and developer.
 I have an interest in front-end web development and I'm currently learning React.js